 The contemporary study of philosophy, more often than not, has become an end in itself rather than a means to an end.
 For the Greeks such as Socrates, Plato, and Aristotle, the end of philosophy was development of virtue that worked itself out through good government, producing a happy and prosperous citizenry.
 Much of today’s philosophy has become an esoteric echo chamber that has no bearing or practical application to real life.
 Because of all of this, many modern philosophers have walled themselves off from the people that they should be serving.
 I hope to make the philosophical ideas that I discuss both interesting and relatable to life.

 I was born and raised in in Steubenville, Ohio, a community that, at the time, revolved around steel mills.
 It was a very ethnic community.
 As the child of Italian immigrants, I was baptized and raised in the Catholic Church, but left when I was eighteen.
 For me growing up, Catholicism was mainly a cultural experience and so, when I went off to college, I abandoned that Catholic faith.
 I journeyed through broader Evangelicalism and eventually settled in the Reformed faith.
 Even though I learned much and met many wonderful people in those settings, eventually I returned to the Catholic Church after extensively reading the Church Fathers.
 I am grateful for how God has used my past experiences in other churches to help mature me as a Christian and to bring me to the point that I am today.

 Eye Friendly Visuals

 A Bit More About Me

-Because of my Italian heritage, I am eligible to become an Italian citizen and plan to do that soon.
 Currently I am enrolled in Pontifex University and am working on a Master of Sacred Arts degree.
 I have a Doctor of Optometry degree from the Ohio State University (Go Bucks!) and currently practice optometry, along with my wife Leslie, in Delaware, Ohio where we enjoy being an integral part of a vibrant community.
-I like hiking, especially in the mountains, and often take trips to the beautiful states of Montana and West Virginia.
+I enjoy hiking, especially in the mountains, and often take trips to the beautiful states of Montana and West Virginia.